MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 ### Purge

-With [purge](kusto/concepts/data-purge.md), Azure Data Explorer will delete all storage artifacts that have the "poison" data.
-Deletion isn't immediate and requires significant system resources.
-As such, it's only advised for compliance scenarios.
+With [purge](kusto/concepts/data-purge.md), all storage artifacts that have "poison" data is deleted.
+The deletion isn't immediate and requires significant system resources.
+As such, it's only recommended for compliance scenarios.

 ### Soft-delete